apacha01/practice-python/pandas.md

 # 2  7  8  9
 ```
 If you need to export data from pandas to JSON, one way is to use the to_json methods on Series and DataFrame.

+#### XML and HTML

+Python has many libraries for reading and writing data in HTML and XML formats.

+To install these libraries use: `pip3 install lxml beautifulsoup4 html5lib` (or your preferred package manager).

+##### Parsing HTML

+Pandas has a built-in function, `read_html`, which uses all of the python libraries previously mentioned to automatically parse **tables** out of HTML files as DataFrame objects.

+The `read_html` function has a number of options, but by default it searches for and attempts to parse all tabular data contained within `<table>` tags.
+The result is a list of DataFrame objects.

+##### Parsing XML

+You can read the explanation of how it works (with `lxml` library an such) [here](https://wesmckinney.com/book/accessing-data#io_file_formats_xml).
+But pandas simplifies the process with the `read_xml` function.
+So just pass the path to your `.xml` file to `read_xml` and the result is a DataFrame.